vinitsangoi/SQL-Project-on-Retail-Transactions/README.md

 Description :-
-                • This is a Retail Transations SQL Project.
+                • This is a Retail Transactions SQL Project.
 This database contains 1 tables retail.
 		• Retail table has 9000 rows.
 		• In this project, Hardi Jain & Vinit Sangoi worked together.

 Approach :-
 		• Understanding the dataset
 		• Creating business questions
-		• Analysing through SQL queries
+		• Analyzing through SQL queries